KatieNinkSmith/Toddler_Words_Frontend/README.md

 Unsolved problems.
 etc.
 Use AJAX to make a request to an external data source like OMDBapi, and insert some of the data retrieved into the DOM.

+I am working on implementing a recording npm package I have gotten mic-recorder-to-mp3 coded into my application but there were errors with lame causing it to not function, i found mic-recorder-to-mp3-fixed fixed this issue and functions how ever it uses ScriptProcessorNode that is deprecated.
+I am looking in to the AudioWorkletNode that is implimented across all browsers now and looking at a recorder that has already been updated with this or how to update the functioning recorder above.
+I have found react-audio-voice-recorder and looking at implimenting it now.

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.